► New Alfa Romeo 8C supercar

 An old favourite of Alfisti everywhere is being reinvented in Turin: the new Alfa Romeo 8C will return early next decade as a hybridised super-sports car – and CAR magazine has the full lowdown.

-The August 2018 issue out now is an Alfa Romeo special bursting with details on what to expect from Italy’s most exciting mainstream marque.
+The August 2018 issue was an Alfa Romeo special bursting with details on what to expect from Italy’s most exciting mainstream marque.
 Our artist’s impressions depict what you can expect of the new coupe and spider twins.

 Free preview of CAR magazine